datavis-tech/reactive-model/README.md

  * *inputs* - The list of input property names.
 May be either
    * a comma-delimited list of input property names (a string), or
    * an array of property name strings.

-Adds the given reactive function to the data dependency graph.

 Whenever any public property used as an input to a reactive function is set, the [`digest()`](#digest) function is automatically scheduled to be invoked on the next animation frame.